NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 1. Check Eligibility: Not all states or quotas allow upgrades.
 Visit the official website to check.

-You must have joined earlier counselling but not taken any seat.
+You must have joined earlier counselling but not taken a seat.

 2. Join Upgrade Rounds: Register again and choose colleges during upgrade rounds.